PEZ/clojure-exercism-template/INSTRUCTIONS.md

 <details><summary>New to Clojure or Calva?</summary>

 If you are new to Clojure or Calva (the VS Code extension used in this project) then I strongly suggest you start with checking out [Get Started With Clojure](https://calva.io/get-started-with-clojure/).
 It is also using [Gitpod](https://gitpod.io) to give you a zero-install introduction to using the Clojure REPL in the editor.
-(Plus it has a basic Clojure guide that can come in handy when workng through the exercises here.)
+(Plus it has a basic Clojure guide that can come in handy when working through the exercises here.)

 </details><br>